avsurganov/ItinGen/README.md

 ```

 #### macOS
 Install node by visiting the website (https://nodejs.org) and installing.
+Follow the instructions on the website

-Install npm ...
+Node.js and npm are packaged together.
+So getting Node.js means you will also npm.

 Check to see if NPM and Node.js were installed correctly by running:
 ```bash